swatbone85/eline-storheim/README.md

-# Eline Solheim - Classical Conductor Website
+# Eline Storheim - Classical Conductor Website

-A professional website for classical conductor Eline Solheim, showcasing her performances, biography, media, and contact information.
+A professional website for classical conductor Eline Storheim, showcasing her performances, biography, media, and contact information.

 ## Overview

-This website serves as a digital presence for Eline Solheim, featuring:
+This website serves as a digital presence for Eline Storheim, featuring:

 - Professional biography and background
 - Upcoming performances calendar